What Is a Dental Prosthesis? A Modern Guide

-The material you choose for a restoration is the very foundation of its success.
-It directly impacts everything from strength and longevity to patient health and aesthetic appeal.
-While traditional materials have served us well, they often come with compromises like porosity, which can harbor bacteria, or a lack of strength for more demanding cases.
-Digital manufacturing has unlocked a new class of advanced materials, such as monolithic, high-density PMMA.
-This allows us to create a dental prosthesis that is stronger, more hygienic, and more resistant to stains and wear.
-Let's explore how these innovative materials are changing what’s possible in prosthetic dentistry.
+The material you choose for a restoration is the foundation of its success.
+It impacts everything from strength and longevity to patient health.
+While traditional materials have their place, they often come with compromises—like porosity that can harbor bacteria or a lack of strength for demanding cases.
+Digital manufacturing gives us access to a new class of advanced materials, like monolithic, high-density PMMA.
+This allows us to create a dental prosthesis that is stronger, more hygienic, and far more resistant to stains and wear.
+This guide shows you how these innovative dental prosthetic solutions are changing what’s possible.

 Key Takeaways